dymmond/edgy/docs/fields.md

 ```

 The contained fields are serialized like normal fields.
 So if this is not wanted,
-the fields need the exclude attribute/parameter set
+the fields need the exclude attribute/parameter set.

+!!!
+Note:
+    The inherit flag is set to False for all fields created by a composite.
+This is because of inheritance.

 ##### Parameters

 * **inner_fields** - Required.
 A sequence containing the external field names mixed with embedded field definitions (name, Field) tuples.
+                     As an alternative it is possible to provide an Edgy Model (abstract or non-abstract) or a dictionary in the format: key=name, value=Field
 * **unsafe_json_serialization** - Default False.
 Normally when serializing in json mode, CompositeFields are ignored when they don't have a pydantic model set.
 This option includes such CompositeFields in the dump.
 * **absorb_existing_fields** - Default False.
 Don't fail if fields speficied with (name, Field) tuples already exists.
 Treat them as internal fields.
 The existing fields are checked if they are a subclass of the Field or have the attribute `skip_absorption_check` set
-* **model** - Default None (not set).Return a pydantic model instead of a dict
+* **model** - Default None (not set).Return a pydantic model instead of a dict.
 * **prefix_embedded** - Default "".
 Prefix the field names of embedded fields (not references to external fields).
 Useful for implementing embeddables

-Note: embedded fields are deepcopied.
-This way it is safe to provide the same inner_fields object to multiple CompositeFields
+Note: embedded fields are shallow-copied.
+This way it is safe to provide the same inner_fields object to multiple CompositeFields.

 Note: there is a special parameter for model: `ConditionalRedirect`.